benjamin-stover/Book-Management/README.md

 ## DOWNLOAD AND SET UP INSTRUCTIONS
 This program was wrtten in C++ in the Qt Creator IDE on a Linux machine.
+It is meant to be used on a local machine.
 - Download Qt
 - Download PostgreSQL
 - Create or open the PostgreSQL database you would like the data